deorder/mo2-plugins/README.md

 ## Merge Plugins Hide

+**Note:** When using zMerge to merge mods Mator recommends to use zMerge's built-in functionality to disable plugins.
+If you use this zMerge will disable the plugins for you.
+If you still want to use `Merge Plugins Hide` for example to keep track of the state of the plugins that are merged and quickly enable/disable them you can also set the `hide-type` to `disable` to use the same method as zMerge uses.

 You can choose between the following plugin hide methods by changing the `hide-type` setting:

 - **mohidden**: Hide using the MO2 virtual file system by adding `.mohidden` to the plugin file